Explainer7 min read

 +

 The Swatch Royal Pop releases worldwide on Saturday May 16th 2026 at roughly 200 selected Swatch boutiques.
 There is no online channel from Swatch and no allocation at Audemars Piguet boutiques.
 The release is in-person only, with a strict limit of one piece per person per store per day.
-On this site, option holders receive email and SMS confirmation once we have collected their piece from a boutique and prepared it for dispatch; tracked international shipping begins from May 17th onward.
+On this site, waitlist members are contacted once we have sourced their piece from a boutique and confirmed a resale price; tracked international shipping begins once they accept and pay, from May 17th onward.

 How much does the Swatch Royal Pop cost?